Titration Curve Of Strong Acid Strong Base

 A titration is a method used to determine the concentration of an unknown acid or base solution by neutralizing it with a solution of known concentration, referred to as the titrant.
 When a strong acid is titrated with a strong base, or vice versa, the reaction proceeds to completion, resulting in a distinct and easily interpretable titration curve.

 The titration curve of a strong acid-strong base visually represents the pH change of the solution as the titrant (either the strong acid or strong base) is added.
 The graph typically plots the pH on the y-axis and the volume of titrant added on the x-axis.
-This curve provides crucial information about the equivalence point, which is the point at which the acid and base have completely neutralized each other.
-Furthermore, the shape of the curve and the rapid pH change near the equivalence point are characteristic features of strong acid-strong base titrations.
+Worth adding: this curve provides crucial information about the equivalence point, which is the point at which the acid and base have completely neutralized each other.
+On top of that, the shape of the curve and the rapid pH change near the equivalence point are characteristic features of strong acid-strong base titrations.

 Comprehensive Overview